LuigiBrosNin/UNI/Master first year/Computer vision/Computer vision.md

 - **Dynamic Range (DR)**
     - Range of detectable light levels.
     - Higher DR = better detail in both bright and dark regions.
-**Colour sensor** -> color filter arrays/optical filters are placed in front of the photodetectors, each pixel is sensitive to a specific range of wavelengths to detect RGB channels (basically filters that recognize colour)
+**Colour sensor** -> color filter arrays/optical filters are placed in front of the photo-detectors, each pixel is sensitive to a specific range of wavelengths to detect RGB channels (basically filters that recognize colour)
 ![[Pasted image 20250514172204.png]]
 ## 2 - Spacial Filtering
 ==Denoising==
 We can denoise an image by taking a mean across time (multiple images)